25Ericcheong/go-fundamentals/README.md

 ### Go Hello World

 - When writing go will have `main` package wiwth a `main` func in it.
+Constants should improve performance since it saves time having to create a specific type instance whenever code is called.
+However, simple example is negligible.

 ## About Tests